|

 possibility from happening.

-But only if your house is wired using 'home runs' to the demarc box.
+But only if your house is wired using 'home runs'.

 1. Find a spare 'home run' twisted pair from a jack near the VoIP device to the demarc box: